Reverendissimo/Mermaid-Door-POC/android-pn532-hce/README.md

 2. **Register with Door Controller**: Add this UID to your door controller's authorized list
 3. **Present Phone**: Hold your phone to the door controller's NFC reader
 4. **Authentication**: The door controller will receive your app's UID and authenticate
+5. **Toast Feedback**: When the phone is scanned, you will see a Toast: "Phone scanned by NFC reader!"

 ## Technical Details